-(2) The Board may authorise a real estate agent, or agents carrying on business in partnership, to carry on real estate agency business under a
+(2) The Board may authorise a real estate agent, or agents carrying on business in partnership, to carry on real estate agency business under a Part 5 - Real Estate Agents and Property Managers

-- name in addition to, or in substitution for, the name of the agent or agents. - (3) If subsection (2) applies, the Board is to include the authorised name in the entry in the Register in respect of the agent or agents. - (4) Subsection (2) is subject to the Business Names Registration Act 2011 of the Commonwealth.
+- (3) If subsection (2) applies, the Board is to include the authorised name in the entry in the Register in respect of the agent or agents. - (4) Subsection (2) is subject to the Business Names Registration Act 2011 of the Commonwealth.